 C language trusts programmers and allows direct manipulation of the computer hardware.
 This is not possible in most high-level programming languages.
 It’s one of the reasons why C is considered good choice to start learning programming.

 “Write once, compile everywhere”.
 Well-written standard C programs are portable, meaning, programs written in one system (e.g. Windows 7) can be compiled in another system(e.g. Mac OS) without any change.

 Use of Modularity.

-You can store sections of C code in libraries for future use.
+You can store sections of C code in the form of libraries for future use.
 This concept is known as modularity.

 C itself can do very little on its own.
 The power of C language comes from its libraries.
 C comes with standard libraries to solve common problems.
 Suppose, you need to display something on the screen, you can include “stdio.h” library that allows you to use printf() function.

 C is a statically typed language.
-This means that the type of a variable is checked during compile time but not in run-time.
+This means that the type of a variable is checked during the compile time but not in the run-time.
 This helps in detection of errors during the software development cycle.
-Also, the statistically typed languages are faster than dynamically typed language in general.
+Also, the statically typed languages are faster than dynamically typed language in general.

 Despite being old, C is used in variety of applications from system programming to photo editing softwares.
 Some of the applications where C programming is used are as follows:

 - Operating System - Windows, Linux, OSX, Android, iOS